Use Shell Jump to Access a Remote Network Device

 In order to use your own tool, you must enable Protocol Tunnel Jump in /login > Users & Security > Users > Access Permissions > Jump Technology > Protocol Tunnel Jump.
 This may need to be enabled by a group policy.

 Create a Shell Jump Shortcut

 To create a Shell Jump shortcut, click the Create button in the Jump interface.
 From the dropdown, select Shell Jump.
-Shell Jump shortcuts appear in the Jump interface along with Jump Clients and other types of Jump Item shortcuts.
+Shell Jump shortcuts appear in the Jump interface, as well as Jump Clients and other types of Jump Item shortcuts.

 Shell Jump shortcuts are enabled only if their Jumpoint is configured for open or limited Shell Jump access.

 Organize and manage existing Jump Items by selecting one or more Jump Items and clicking Properties.